I Loved Her First

-"I Loved Her First" is the debut song recorded by American country music band Heartland.
-It was released in June 2006 as the first single title track from their debut studio album I Loved Her First (2006).
-The song reached Number One on the U.S. Billboard Hot Country Songs charts in late 2006, the band's only number-one hit on that chart.
+"I Loved Her First" is a song recorded by American country music band Heartland.
+It was released in June 2006 as the lead single from their debut studio album I Loved Her First (2006).
+The song reached No. 1 on the U.S. Billboard Hot Country Songs charts in late 2006, becoming the band's only number-one hit and only Top 40 hit on that chart.
 The song was written by Walt Aldridge and Elliott Park.

 Content

 The song is a mid-tempo ballad in triple meter.
 In it, the male narrator is talking to the man who is about to marry his daughter, telling him that he is having difficulty giving her away because he "loved her first."
 The song is a signature Father-Daughter song to dance to at wedding receptions for numerous brides and their fathers.

 Critical reception

 Deborah Evans Price, of Billboard magazine reviewed the song favorably, calling it a "beautifully written tearjerker that will hit home with dads everywhere who can't believe their little girls have grown up so soon."
 She calls Albert's performance "wonderful" and says that it "wrings every drop of emotion from the tender lyric."